Clean Diesel Truck Video Training

 Welcome to this online course.
 In this series of videos, we will help take the mystery out of clean diesel engines so you can better understand your truck and maximize its potential.

 Newer trucks have technologies to prevent diesel pollution.
 Diesel exhaust pollution impacts everyone – especially those who live, work and go to school near major roadways.
-Pollution from old diesel trucks can cause serious health problems such as asthma, heart disease, cancer and birth defects.
+Pollution from diesel trucks can cause serious health problems like asthma, heart attacks, and other heart or breathing problems.

 This video course will show you how to care for your clean diesel truck, avoid expensive repairs, and save money on fuel.
 The course is divided into seven videos.